 Chris completed his PhD on the ecomorphology of coral reef fishes at James Cook University (2005), followed by a post-doctoral position in macroalgal community dynamics at JCU (2005-2006), before taking up his current lectureship at ANU (2006-present), where he is now Associate Professor in Aquatic Ecology.
 Chris works on a range of research topics that concern both marine and freshwater ecosystems (please see Research tab above), and he also explores new ways of teaching and learning ecological concepts in higher education settings (please see Teaching tab above).
 Chris is past President of the Australian Society for Fish Biology.

-Ecosystem ecology in terms of how and why aspects of the abiotic environment structure aquatic communities at local, regional and global biogeographic scales.
+Ecosystem ecology in terms of how and why aspects of the abiotic and biotic environment structure aquatic communities at local, regional and global biogeographic scales.
 Early work utilised key ecomorphological traits to uncover assembly rules in tropical and temperate reef fish communities along wave energy gradients (Bellwood et al. 2002, Fulton & Bellwood 2004, Fulton & Bellwood 2005) and community-level energetics of coral reef fish assemblages (Depczynski et al. 2007).
 More recently we have been using biotic and abiotic variables to understand and model changes in coral reef seaweed communities (Bellwood & Fulton 2008, Fulton et al. 2014, Lim et al. 2016), crayfish communities in mountain streams (Noble & Fulton 2016), kelp forests (Wernberg et al. 2016), and the role of protected areas and nursery habitats in maintaining reef fish populations and communities (e.g., Noble et al. 2013, Fulton et al. 2016, Wilson et al. 2017).

 Behavioural ecology of fishes in response to different environmental conditions.
 We have examined the amphibious behaviour of fishes in response to predation pressure (Ord et al. 2017), daily activity budgets and patterns of water-column use (Fulton et al. 2001, Layton & Fulton 2014), habitat selection and modes of swimming behaviour during foraging (Fulton & Bellwood 2002, Pink & Fulton 2014) and shifts in swimming behaviour under changing environmental conditions (Heatwole & Fulton 2013, Noble et al. 2014).